Show All Answers

 3) Employee Salaries and Benefits – we know this one tends to spark questions, but the truth is that you need hardworking, qualified people behind your water systems.
 Our employees earn a competitive wage for the Bay Area, and increases are consistent with the consumer price index.

 4) Compliance – like any organization, there are new regulations and requirements from the State and Federal governments all the time.
 Staying in compliance is a priority.

-After performing our annual review, we’re recommending a 6% revenue increase in order to maintain the high-quality service you expect as a District customer.
+The 6% revenue increase allows us to maintain the high-quality service you expect as a District customer.

 We offer classroom programs for 3rd, 4th, and 5th grades that are grade-specific and are NGSS and CCSS compliant.
 The 3rd grade program is centered around the properties of water, including its different states.
 The 4th grade class looks at the history of water in California, as well as California water geography and rainfall.
 The 5th grade class dives deeper into the water cycle and the treatment of drinking water.
 These classes can be adapted for special needs students.

 Classroom Programs are available for 3rd, 4th, and 5th grade students for public, private and home schools within our service area.
 Schools outside of our service area are not eligible for the program.

 To book a date, you must submit a Classroom Program Request Form.

 Our programs are offered Monday through Friday during the normal school day.

 Yes.
 The process works best when each grade level at each school has one teacher acting as their contact person.
 The process works best when each grade level at each school has one teacher acting as their contact person.
 For example, if you are one of three 4th-grade teachers at a school, the three of you should designate one teacher as the contact person.

 Requests are accepted year-round; however, a limited number of programs is offered each school year.
 You will be contacted after you submit a request with next steps.